 Kuala Lumpur and Back Home Hostel again.
 I like Kuala Lumpur, I love Indian food and it’s always good to be back in familiar places.
 We had a movie fest, the new Star Wars and Jumanji movies at KL’s swanky cinemas were a real treat.
 The kids did a cooking class with our friend Fadly, otherwise we chilled.

-You wouldn’t believe how expensive Singpore is!
-A full post on Singapore is coming soon ( sign up to follow).
-Christmas day at Universal Studios was loads of fun.
+You wouldn’t believe how expensive Singapore is!
+A full post on Singapore and Christmas day at Universal Studios is here. .

 An amazing experience, twin resorts on deserted Indonesian islands just a short hop from Singapore.
 Extreme luxury and really good fun.
-A full post on Telunas resorts will be published soon.
+A full post on Telunas resorts is here.

 Another quick visit to Back Home KL.
 Rest, a breather.
 We all had bad colds and needed to just do nothing much while we waited for our next flight.

 Home.
 Right now Chef is making the kids pancakes, I’m putting this round-up together, the boys are playing a new Star Wars game and life is good.
 It’s New Year’s Eve tonight so we shall venture out.
 A quiet , peaceful family time for now, plenty more adventures to come next year.